Rhopalosiphum rufiabdominale: Management

-An integrated pest management system is the best approach to regulating rice root aphid.
-It is a relatively complicated pest to manage because it primarily resides below the soil line, limiting biological control options and rendering foliar insecticides ineffective.
-It makes early detection through systematic crop monitoring and visual observation essential.
-Additionally, preventative measures through cultural and physical controls in conjunction with carefully selected biological control organisms and judicious use of biopesticides offer the best defense.
+The most effective approach farmers use when regulating rice root aphid is integrated pest management system.
+This is because of the aphid residing below the soil line, limiting biological control options and rendering foliar insecticides ineffective.
+It is very common for farmers to use preventative measures through cultural and physical controls in conjunction with carefully selected biological control organisms and judicious use of bio-pesticides, as it is thought to be the most effective way of removing rice root aphids.

 Physical and cultural control

 In late spring, winged adults are known to migrate to new hosts both in the field and greenhouses.
 Physical exclusion with netting or screens can prevent the colonization of the roots.
 For overwintering eggs that persist in soil or media, heat sterilization could be employed.
 However, this treatment has been shown to reduce microorganism diversity.
 Procuring certified substrates can reduce the risk of introduction in specialized media.
 It may also be important to use coarse or chipped media instead of fine-textured particles.
 Root aphids are known to appear in greater abundance when reared in sandy soil.

 Disruption of requisites through crop rotation or fallowing to establish a host-free period can be useful as this species may display an affinity to particular cultivars.
 Reducing favorable conditions or locations that harbor root aphids can also suppress establishment.
 Removing other plant and weed hosts, especially herbaceous monocots, is another simple tactic to implement.
 Moving away from using mulched top dressing, preferred by this pest, may also reduce the chance of infestation.